ebjamieson97/undidjl/README.md

 # undidjl
-This package acts as a wrapper for the Julia package Undid.jl.
+This Stata package acts as a wrapper for the Julia package Undid.jl.
 It contains several commands:
 1. checkundidversion
 2. create_init_csv
 3. create_diff_df